 Rosebud has a temperate coastal climate and is usually several degrees cooler than Melbourne.
 The annual maximum mean temperature is 19.1 degrees C.

-The first pub (the Rosebud Hotel) wasn’t built until 1939, however, by the 1960s, Rosebud had become the largest town on the southern Peninsula, complete with a shopping centre and extensive sporting facilities.
+The first pub (the Rosebud Hotel) wasn’t built until 1939, however, by the 1960s, Rosebud had become the largest town on the southern peninsula, complete with a shopping centre and extensive sporting facilities.

 Coffee Safari